About this Episode

 He has particular expertise in program management, global organizational planning, cross-functional relationship management, sustaining and value engineering, and all phases of product development in multiple clinical spaces.

-Stream or download “How to Optimize Product Development in Life Sciences” below.
+Stream or download “How to Optimize Product Development in Life Sciences” above.

 Subscribe to Project Management Paradise via one of the links above and you’ll automatically receive new episodes directly to your device.